Here are notes, Web links, and videos from our meetings:

 METHOD TWO:

-Use the buttons inside the "Settings" function inside "Windows 10.." as follows:
+Use the buttons inside the "Settings" function inside "Windows 11" or "Windows 10.." as follows:

 Use the left mouse button to click on the "Start button".